Governors

 NICOLA ARNOLD

-Nicola was appointed governor in 2015.
+Nicola was appointed governor in 2015 and chairs the Finance Committee.

 Gilat Levy